‘A real love story’: Florida couple celebrates 80 years of marriage

 “They could have lived a more extravagant life if they chose but they didn’t.
 What was important to them was their kids, their family, each other, golf and dancing,” said their daughter, Linda Donofrio.

-Golf and dancing comes up a lot with these two.
-It’s one way the 98 year-old and 101 year-old say they stayed active all these years.
+Golf and dancing come up a lot with these two.
+It’s one way the 98-year-old and 101-year-old say they stayed active all these years.

 “I played a lot of golf which is a lot of walking and we did a lot of dancing,” said Vic Gerard.